ethankennerly/flash-unity-port-example/README.md

 A literal port of data types, so used ArrayList and Hashtable, instead of List and Dictionary.
 Then used my repo as2cs to convert model and levels.

+LICENSE does not cover third-party content:

 TWL06.txt
 Text files of words from tournament word list cited at Peter Norvig:   http://norvig.com/ngrams/

+Free clip art from sources cited at start of file names.

 Original weekend game jam in Flash: https://github.com/ethankennerly/unconventional-weapon